sertansenturk/makam_recognition_experiments/README.md

 > Karakurt, A., Şentürk S., & Serra X. (2016).
 [MORTY: A Toolbox for Mode Recognition and Tonic Identification](http://mtg.upf.edu/node/3538).
 3rd International Digital Libraries for Musicology Workshop.
 New York, USA

+Please cite the paper above, if you are using the contents of this repository for your works.

 These scripts and experiments are built for demonstrating our toolbox, [MORTY](https://github.com/altugkarakurt/morty).

+### Structure of the Repository
+- The folder [./data](https://github.com/sertansenturk/makam_recognition_experiments/tree/master/data) links to the relevant commit in [our makam recognition dataset](https://github.com/MTG/otmm_makam_recognition_dataset/releases/tag/dlfm2016), the folds and the summary of the evaluation obtained from all experiments.
+Due to file size constraints features, training models, results and evaluation files are not included in this folder and stored in [Zenodo](https://zenodo.org/record/57999) instead.
+- The folder [./dlfm_code](https://github.com/sertansenturk/makam_recognition_experiments/tree/master/dlfm_code) has the relevant Python and MATLAB modules for the training, testing and evaluation.

+### Installation

+If you want to install the Python package, it is recommended to install the package and dependencies into a virtualenv.
+In the terminal, do the following:

+    virtualenv env
+    source env/bin/activate
+    python setup.py install

+The package and some of its dependencies use several modules in Essentia.
+Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.

+Now you can install the rest of the dependencies:

+    pip install -r requirements

+### Scripts

 ### LICENCE